 - Parents make sure your child is aware that financial information such as tuition bills, registration, and orientation deadline will be sent to them.
 They will need to keep you updated.

-- Review your offer of admissions again.
+- Review the financial award offer of admissions again.
 Any questions about loans or merit scholarships can be addressed to the financial aid office.

 - If you haven’t completed a FAFSA, it is not too late to submit it.
 Families are not eligible for federal loans unless a FAFSA is completed.

-- Parents should turn on the DRT FAFSA verification.
+- Parents should turn on the DRT within FAFSA for verification.

 If you need more support, PayForED offers multiple software solutions that assist you in areas such as making a college selection through repaying student debt.
-Congratulations on the college pick and enjoy the next couple of months of graduation, parties and proms!
+We also have a list of advisors trained in college funding and student loan repayment listed on our website if further help is needed.
+Congratulations on the college pick and enjoy the next couple of months of graduation, parties, and proms!